 Income taxes are accounted for under the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 The Company recognizes the effect of income tax positions only if those positions are more-likely than-not to be sustained.
 Recognized income tax positions are measured at the largest amount that is greater than 50% likely of being realized.
-Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.
-The Company records interest related to unrecognized tax benefits in interest expense and records penalties as a component of income taxes.
+Changes in recognized tax benefits in interest expense and records penalties as a component of income taxes.